 & Gamble Ranch

 These two ranches are both owned by the Fireman Family Corporation, run as one big ranch with two separate headquarters and crews.
 The Wine Cup headquarters are located on a long, lonely stretch of state highway just north of Wells, Nev., and the Gamble is farther southeast, near the one-bar town of Montello.
-Altogether, both ranches encompass one million acres—257,000 are deeded, and the remainder are private leases.
+Altogether, both ranches encompass one million acres—257,000 are deeded, and the remainder is private leases.
 Both ranches currently run a combined total of approximately 5,300 mother cows and 2,000 yearlings.
 Each ranch runs a fluctuating crew of about four or five cowboys, adding day help in the spring and fall.

 Idaho and Nev.

-This remote ranch spans high desert country in both Southern Idaho and Northern Nevada.
+This remote ranch spans the high desert country in both Southern Idaho and Northern Nevada.
 It was established in the late 1800s and is now owned by the Jackson family.
 The YP brand is believed to be the third-oldest branding iron in continuous use in the United States.
 The ranch runs both mother cows and yearlings on private and leased public land with a full cowboy crew at headquarters and at least two buckaroos camped out on the desert.

 Founded in the 1880s, the marshy territory that comprised the ZX Ranch was cultivated into 230,000 acres (plus 1.5 million acres of leased land) of prime ranching territory by the late 1930s.
 Today the property is owned by J.R.
 Simplot and the acreage sits at 1.3 million acres.
 In addition to a 200-head remuda, the ZX runs a herd of some 20,000 beeves.